dankeyy/dankeyy.github.io/posts/contact-1997.md

 And of course eventually she arrives at the Pensacola-like beach she drew when she was little, "finalizing" the rebirth.

-The point of metaphorical rebirth in stories, I think, is to transform your perception too, here it's to look at the questions of the film from a belief standpoint.

 ### irony

 The irony in the film is that Ellie, although self-claimed the opposite, is more of a "believer" than anyone.
 Her belief system is different but is stronger than the bureaucrats, Drumlin and perhaps even Palmer.
-The only reason she got so far is because she actually believed in the SETI.
+The reason she got so far is because she actually believed in the SETI.

 In rebirth, she becomes conscious of it,
 > “Rebirth is not a process that we can in any way observe.
 We can neither measure nor weigh nor photograph it.
 It is entirely beyond sense perception… One speaks of rebirth; one professes rebirth; one is filled with rebirth… We have to be content with its psychic reality.” - Jung in "Concerning Rebirth"

+The point of metaphorical rebirth in stories, I think, is to transform your perception too, here it's to look at the questions of the film from a belief standpoint.

 ## self-reference
 Even with all the clues at the end it still isn't conclusive whether or not she has actually been to Vega or hallucinated it.